 Skip to main content

-Service Level Agreements (SLAs) define your team’s commitment to resolution times.
+Service Level Agreements (SLAs) define your team’s commitments — how quickly tickets should be resolved, how quickly a human agent should respond, and so on.
 Configure SLA policies to track performance and surface tickets that are at risk of breaching.

 Understanding SLAs